replicatedhq/replicated-docs/docs/release-notes/rn-embedded-cluster.md

 ### Bug Fixes {#bug-fixes-1-11-0}

 * Fixes several issues that caused node resets to fail.
 Single-node clusters are no longer drained before being reset.
 Resets will no longer fail with the error `unable to get installation` if the installation failed early on.
-And node resets will not work if bind mounts are used for `/var/lib/embedded-cluster`, `/var/lib/k0s`, and `/var/openebs`.
+And node resets will now work if bind mounts are used for `/var/lib/embedded-cluster`, `/var/lib/k0s`, and `/var/openebs`.
 * Fixes an issue where preflight checks for `modprobe`, `mount`, and `unmount` in `PATH` didn't use absolute paths.
 * Fixes an issue where restoring didn't work with S3-compatible object stores other than AWS S3.